Which LinkedIn Plan is Suitable for a Recruiter? (2026 Guide)

 LinkedIn Recruiter (Corporate)

-Cost: Starting at approximately $10,800/year per seat
+Cost: Starting at approximately $10,800/year per seat with significant variation

 The comprehensive enterprise-level recruiting solution offers: